MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 Due to the touchy situation having pre-defined presets for military objects on device could create you need to download them and install them yourself.
 You can find a link at the bottom of the preset help page.

-### Fullscreen mode doesn't work properly

-Fullscreen mode on Android is a bit hit and miss (depending on Android version and device) as it is really designed for games and for apps without keyboard use.
-If the Android buttons are hidden, the standard Android way to show them, at least in recent Android versions, is a swipe from the bottom edge.

-If fullscreen mode is causing issues for you, the best solution is to simply turn it off in the [Advanced preferences](../help/en/Advanced%20preferences.md).

 ### The aerial or satellite imagery is out of date

 Vespucci uses the [Editor Layer Index](https://github.com/osmlab/editor-layer-index) for configuring the available backgrounds.
 The contents cover essentially all imagery that can legitimately be used for OpenStreetMap purposes.
 If you believe the imagery for a specific region is out of date or there are better sources you should preferably update the ELI or open an issue there.